 This process wouldn’t be smoother for an R beginner who uses Windows.
 One should make sure all dependencies are set.
 Github page provides more help resources and it is helpful to complete successful creation of your presentation.

-One thing I am bit sad that Emacs+ess doesn’t have an Rmd mode.
-I guess somebody is working on that.
+One thing I am bit unhappy is that Emacs+ess doesn’t have an Rmd mode.
+I am sure someone is working on that.
 Now it is time for my research work.

 |Note:Use firefox or chrome browser to view my presentation. left, right, up*, and down* arrows for transition.|

-PS: As per audience response I should spend more time on ggplot2
+PS: ggplot2 is liked by almost all.
+As per the feedback, I should spend more time on ggplot2.